 It is a great thing to be able to share these ideas with each other but our constant care is also needed to keep the meetings running along good lines.

 This approach comes out of a respect of the long lineage of the philosophy, seeing that it is not a product of recent academic or other study but that it has a definite basis and standards that have enabled it to weather countless millennia.

 With patience, mutual support and your willingness to take as well as give advice, all of this becomes inspiring, helpful, and ultimately transformative.
 And by the rigour of frequent study and inner contemplation on the original teachings you may find the door that leads to Theo-Sophia, Divine Wisdom.

 Questions about what are the original lines of the Masters’ Trans-Himalayan Arhat School, and why they do matter, are at the centre of the approach and are an important study.
 An illuminating read on this is the Ancient Source text, which says in part:

 THE Secret Doctrine is the accumulated Wisdom of the Ages, and its cosmogony alone is the most stupendous and elaborate system . . .

 No vision of one adept was accepted till it was checked and confirmed by the visions – so obtained as to stand as independent evidence – of other adepts, and by centuries of experiences.
 (The Secret Doctrine 1:272)

-The full version is here, page “1” of the pamphlet; page 4 in the PDF.
+The full version is here, on page “1” of the pamphlet (p 4 in the PDF).